susanshany/QA-Practice-Playwright/README.md

 //If you need screenshot for every steps add screenshot : 'on' in configurtion file
 //To get detaild report with trace log information add trace : 'on'  in configurtion file
+// to see the built in report copy the absolute path of Index.html file inside the playwright-report folder and paste in the browser

 // to skip the test
 in code